Marcellofabbri/dailyroadmap/README.md

 The pin points to where on the track the current moment in time is.
 It becomes hidden when visiting another day's page.
 #### Notifications
 When an event is created a notification is set to fire at the event start time, or with an amount of minutes in advance if so specified by the user when creating the event.
 A **NotificationHelper** class is responsible for creating the notification channel (required for Android Oreo and above) and the **ReminderBroadcast** class handles the intent for the notification.
 Each event results in a PendingEvent with a request code that equals the event's start time in unix (milliseconds), so that it can be managed when updating or deleting the event (and the associated notification).
 The notification has a title, the start time and finish time, and the icon of the event.
+#### View type
+The menu in the top right corner gives access to options regarding the track representation.
+Clicking on either option will refresh the activity and present the track in the desired way: either rectangular or "Fibonacci" style (i.e. a simplified version of the Fibonacci sequence's cartesian rendering made up of two concentric circles).
+The chosen option persists in the app even after closing and rebooting, since it's stored as a variable with [SharedPreferences](https://developer.android.com/reference/android/content/SharedPreferences).